Implementation: Carrying Out the Plan

 Tools to Promote Housing Affordability

 Both the Metropolitan Council and the more than 18,500 local participants who contributed to the NashvilleNext process have identified housing affordability as a key factor in our future growth and livability.
-The Council has also directed the Planning Department to take the lead in the preparation of new regulations and tools aimed at ensuring that housing is attainable to every Nashvillian, at every income level.

 More information on that initiative is posted on our Inclusionary Housing Feasibility and Policy Study page.